 *Many more animals are intelligent in their own way, but these have the highest rates of empathy, instinct, and communication skills!

-Smart Animals & Facts
+Smart Animals with Facts

 Chimpanzees